Moderator:

 David KeithProfessor and Founding Faculty Director, Climate Systems Engineering Initiative, University of Chicago

 Dr. Dan Wicklum has spent more than 25 years performing and managing research, driving innovation, and fostering collaboration between industry, government, academia, and civil society.
-He is the CEO of the Transition Accelerator, a pan-Canadian charity that works with groups across the country to solve business and social challenges while building in net zero emission solutions.
-Dan was also the inaugural co-chair of Canada’s Net-Zero Advisory Body (NZAB), the statutory independent body that advises the federal government on setting interim emission reduction targets on the way to a net-zero emission Canada by 2050 and on the most likely pathways to net zero.
+He is the CEO of the Transition Accelerator, an organization putting Canada on a path to a strong, competitive economy in a world driving to reduce emissions to carbon neutrality.
+Dan was also the inaugural co-chair of Canada’s Net-Zero Advisory Body (NZAB), the statutory independent body that advises the federal government on setting interim emission reduction targets and on the most likely pathways to achieving its emissions goals.

 David Keith has worked on energy and climate since 1990, when he switched out of physics.
 Now, he’s a prof at the University of Chicago, and, in a detour from academia, he founded Carbon Engineering, a cleantech startup.